Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Summary and conclusions

-This study aims at investigating the fraction of dark matter across different galactic scales and cosmic time.
+Through this study, our aim was to investigate the fraction of dark matter across different galactic scales and cosmic time.
 To achieve this objective, we utilized a substantial sample consisting of 263 main-sequence star-forming disk-like galaxies within the redshift range $0.6\leq z \leq 2.2$.
 This sample encompasses 73 galaxies from the KMOS$^{\rm 3D}$ survey, 21 from the KGES survey, and 169 from the KROSS survey.
-We performed the 3D-forward modeling of datacubes using the 3DBarolo code, as described in Section~\ref{sec:k-model}.
-Figure~\ref{fig:BBKMKGKR} provides an illustrative example of the kinematic modeling results obtained using 3DBarolo, displaying the velocity distribution (moment-1 and moment-2 maps): data, model, and residuals, followed by the major axis PV-diagram and the velocity dispersion curve.
-We applied pressure support corrections to the rotation curves inferred from 3DBarolo, employing the same methodology established in \citet{GS21a}.
-These \RCs\ are corrected for beam-smearing, inclination, and pressure gradients, and are referred to as \textit{intrinsic rotation curves}.
+We performed 3D forward modeling of datacubes using the 3DBarolo code, as described in Section~\ref{sec:k-model}.
+Figure~\ref{fig:BBKMKGKR} provides an illustrative example of the kinematic modeling results obtained using 3DBarolo, displaying the velocity distribution (moment-1 and moment-2 maps), data, model, and residuals, followed by the major axis PV diagram and the velocity dispersion curve.
+We applied pressure support corrections to the rotation curves inferred from 3DBarolo, these pressure corrected \RCs\ are referred to as intrinsic rotation curves.